my-raa/creative-computing/README.md

-# The Accessibility of Software Design from the Hands of Few to Many
+# How Has GitHub Increased Accessiblility of Software Design?